Tarsica

 Species

-In the early 41.50s PSSC the Bassarid government - citing pressure from the international community - suppressed information regarding the existence of a large species known as the Tarsican Stone Crab.
-Although confirmed by Bassarid researchers who were able, during one of several missions to Tarsica, to photograph and to collect high quality partial specimens, the existence of the Stone Crab is rejected by researchers outside of the Bassarids, who nevertheless acknowledge the presence of the other species listed above, such as polar bears, reindeer, and the assuredly mythical polar worm.
+In the early 41.50s PSSC the Bassarid government, citing pressure from the international community, suppressed information regarding the existence of a large species known as the Tarsican Stone Crab.
+Although confirmed by Bassarid researchers who were able, during one of several missions to Tarsica, to photograph and collect high quality partial specimens, the existence of the Stone Crab was rejected by researchers outside of the Bassarids for a time.
+The later release of rover footage by the New Zimian Space Exploration and Settlement Agency resolved much of that dispute, though debate continues regarding the full anatomy, distribution, and ecological significance of the species.

 Colonization Efforts